cheevu-RS/Netflix_Extension/README.md

 None

 ### To-Do:
-1) Make the extension faster.
+1) Make the extension faster by calling the API in background.js so that the result seems instantaneous.